ristonrodrigues723/flipper_ultimate_extensiomn_board/journal.md

 Title: Flipper Ultimate Extension Board
-Author: Riston Rodrigues (name or Slack username)
-Description: DIY ultimate Flipper extension board with capabilities incorporating those of most available extension boards, at a fraction of the cost. it takes all those boards available and integrates them into one offering capabilites surpasing all at fraction of cost.
+Author: Riston Rodrigues (name or Slack username) Description:This is a  DIY ultimate Flipper extension board with capabilities incorporating those of most available extension boards from rabbit labs and more, at a fraction of the cost. it takes all those boards available and integrates them into one offering capabilites surpasing all at fraction of cost.
 Created at: 2025-05-23
 Total time spent: ~28 hrs